akosgarai/playground_engine/pkg/application/README.md

 ## Draw

 Draw calls Draw function in every drawable item.
 It loops on the shaderMap (shaders).
-For each shader, first set it to used state, setup camera realted uniforms, then setup light related uniforms.
+For each shader, first set it to used state, setup camera realted uniforms, then setup light related uniforms and custom uniforms.
 Then we can pass the shader to the Model for drawing.

 ## KeyCallback